-Richard Ogle attributes much of his successful legal career to a work ethic he developed as a teenager growing up in Birmingham.
+Richard Ogle attributed much of his successful legal career to a work ethic he developed as a teenager growing up in Birmingham.
 He came from a family of modest means, so Richard often held one or more part-time jobs to supplement the family’s income.
-“While I may not always be the brightest light on the porch, I can outwork almost anyone,” Richard says.
+“While I may not always be the brightest light on the porch, I can outwork almost anyone,” Richard said

 - Edwards v.
 Allied Home Mortgage, 962 So.
 2d 194 (Ala.
 2007).
 Obtained reversal of judgment against agent for broker relating to alleged improper handling of closing fees.